salt-formulas/salt-formula-linux/README.rst

             rate: 115200
             term: xterm

-To disable set autologin to `false`.
+To disable set autologin to ``false``.

 Set ``policy-rc.d`` on Debian-based systems.
 Action can be any available command in ``while true`` loop and ``case`` context.
-Following will disallow dpkg to stop/start services for cassandra package automatically:
+Following will disallow dpkg to stop/start services for the Cassandra package automatically:

 .. code-block:: yaml